 For an overview of the process, please see this helpful infographic.

 The Medical College Admissions Test (MCAT) is required for all AMCAS applicants.
 Scores from tests taken within the three-year period prior to matriculation are acceptable.
 For example, applicants to the 2020 first-year entering class must present MCAT scores dated from January 2017 onward.

 We highly encourage you to take the MCAT exam as early as possible during the application year.
 For information regarding the MCAT test schedule and general instructions, refer to the AAMC website.

 There is no requirement for a minimum MCAT composite score.
-In the MD Class of 2019, MCAT composite scores range from 26 to 39, which is comparable to those in previous classes.
+In the MD Class of 2020, the median MCAT composite score was 513; for the MD Class of 2021, it was 515.